Noppanut Guntachai

-Noppanut Guntachai (นพณัฐ กันทะชัย; born 10 July 1995), nicknamed Boun (บุ๋น), is a Thai actor and model and singer under GMMTV.
-He is best known for his roles in the television series Until We Meet Again (2019) and its spin-off Between Us (2022).
+Noppanut Guntachai (นพณัฐ กันทะชัย; born 10 July 1995), nicknamed Boun (บุ๋น), is a Thai actor and singer under GMMTV.
+He is best known for his roles "Win" in the television series Until We Meet Again (2019) and its spin-off Between Us (2022).

 Early life and education

 Noppanut was born in Thailand.
 He attended St. Dominic High School and later pursued a degree in Communication Arts at Bangkok University.
 He has stated that actor Captain Chonlathorn Kongyingyong was his inspiration for entering the entertainment industry.

 Career

 Noppanut began his acting career in 2017 with a guest role in the series 2Moons: The Series.
 In 2019, he gained significant recognition for his portrayal of Win in the series Until We Meet Again, a role he reprised as a lead in 2022 spin-off Between Us.
 His other television work includes roles in Art of the Devil Series (2020), You Never Eat Alone (2020), 7 Project (2021), and Even Sun (2022).

 In April 2024, his contract with Studio Wabi Sabi concluded, and he subsequently signed with GMMTV.
-In 2025 he portrayed Ramil, the last heir of a vampire family who was sealed in an old painting for over a hundred years, in the series Revamp: The Undead Story.
+In 2025 he portrayed Ramil, the last heir of a vampire family who was sealed in an old painting for over a hundred years, in the series Revamp The Undead Story.